unorjikingsley/KingRepo/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, you can support by giving feedback and also better codes to improve the project
+If you like this project, you can support by giving feedback and also suggest better codes to improve the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>